 Myth #2: My customers are not interested in monitoring!

-Reality: They really are interested; they need to learn about it and see the value!
+Reality: They are really interested; they need to learn about it and see the value

 In the 20+ years of selling generator monitoring, not once has a generator owner said, “that’s a dumb idea”. – Andy Briggs, President of Power Telematics Inc.